-As the old man and his children and grandchildren were helplessly trying to replant what was not stolen from the last invasion to their land, tears of despair could not but escape his old eyes.
+As the older man and his children and grandchildren were helplessly trying to replant what was not stolen from the last invasion to their land, tears of despair could not but escape his old eyes.

-It seems an impossible situation of despair and helplessness when one looks at it from a living horizon where justice cannot be seen, but yet, this old man and his grandchildren can be granted life with simple acts of support.
+It seems an impossible situation of despair and helplessness when one looks at it from a living horizon where justice cannot be seen, but yet, this older man and his grandchildren can be granted life with simple acts of support.

 “They destroy, and we build” was the first sentence the old man uttered when we met him.

-“Will you build our home?” young Saeed, the child of 8 years old asked.
+“Will you build our home?” young Saeed, the child of 8 years old, asked.
 A boy born after six months of pregnancy, surviving hardly, with a disability that does not show in his beautiful face.

 Somehow, the brutality that occurs by occupation keeps reproducing itself: same story, different faces of resistance.